nirajankeybridge/faqs/im-interested-in-learning-more-about-using-tvws-how-do-i-get-started.md

 Thank you for your interest in TV white space.
+Please familiarize with the following for the basics.

+**Dynamic Spectrum Access: **A technique by which a radio system dynamically adapts to the local radio spectrum environment in order to determine — and then access — available channels at specific locations.

 **White Space \(WS\): **Part of the spectrum that is, or has become, available for radiocommunication by radio systems at a specific time period and in a given geographical area.